-A Job Search Plan can be directly correlated to a communication plan.
-Why not approach your job search in a way that makes sense to most communications professionals?
-In this workshop, you will learn how to approach your job search like you approach a communications plan.
-From evaluating where you are and where you want to go, targeting your audience, and setting timelines to creating a career development path that makes sense.
+In part two of this session, you will learn how to approach your job search in a methodical way that has proven results.
 Whether currently in a job search, or simply speaking to someone about your career goals, thinking through the job search plan is as important as a communication plan is before any project launch.

 Be sure to check our Events Calendar and social media channels for upcoming workshops!